sean-gugler/DeathmazeFairPlay/README.md

 * The "Look Dog" command now displays an appropriate response.
 * Quitting the game cleanly returns you to the BASIC prompt (]) instead of the MONITOR (*).
 * Double-space is properly prevented.
 Previously it mistakenly prevented a second space only after first letter of second word was started, as in:  WORD_L_

+# Production notes

+The original authors used 1-based indexing ubiquitously, rather than machine-friendly 0-based indexing.
+In many cases this means setting up data table pointers to the address one entry earlier than where the table actually starts.

+The original authors used BPL and BMI after CMP, rather than the customary BCS and BCC.
+In the general case this is bad practice, but it works in Deathmaze because the numbers being compared are always unsigned 7-bit values (in the range 0 <= A <= 127).
+(Read more about 6502 comparison logic at http://www.6502.org/tutorials/compare_beyond.html)